erkannt/rknt-blag/content/post/screwless_and_clueless.md

 ---

-The brief was short and tempting : build a hiking cabin next to the Drina river.
+The brief was short and tempting: build a hiking cabin next to the Drina river.
 Given that it had to be built in less than fortnight, site unseen, while teaching a dozen students and given the material as well as tool shortages of previous MEDS workshops it was also quite a daunting brief.

 ![The very brief brief.](/img/screwless_and_clueless/site.png)